Safety and Security

 Pertinent building hours follow: Campus Center is open 5:30 a.m. until 3:00 a.m.
-Academic buildings (Science, Chamberlain Center, Music, Stevens Art Studio, and Wesley Chapel) are open 7:00 a.m. till midnight Monday through Saturday.
-Stevens Art Studio, the Center for Fine Arts, and the Physical Education Center also have limited Sunday hours.
+Academic buildings (Science, Chamberlain Center, Music, Stevens Art Studio, and Wesley Chapel) are open 7:00 a.m. till midnight Monday through Saturday, and 5:00 PM till midnight on Sunday.
+The Kerr-Pegula Fieldhouse and Nielsen Physical Education Center also have limited Sunday hours.
 The above hours are maintained when the college is in session.
 During breaks, these facilities will have limited hours if they are open at all.

 Securing Personal Belongings